msrezaie/textual_cryptography/README.md

 ![](https://img.shields.io/badge/Hosting-PythonAnywhere-blue?)
 [![](https://img.shields.io/badge/License-MIT-blue?/)](https://www.gnu.org/licenses/MIT)

 A portfolio website is a must-have for any person who wants to showcase their skills, experience, and projects to the world, especially software developers.
-This project provides a template for creating a simple and professional-looking personal portfolio website, showcasing some of the projects that I have done, and some that are in progress.
+This project is created with a simple and professional-looking design suited for a personal portfolio website, showcasing some of the projects that I have done, and some that are in progress.

 ## Access